Lend your time & Talent to helping wildlife!

 For those who own property and wish to have our successfully rehabilitated wild animals released there!

 There are plenty of opportunities to volunteer for Rockfish Wildlife Sanctuary from a desk (or a couch!).
-We welcome volunteers interested in event planning, fundraising, marketing, photography and videography, connecting with corporate sponsors, managing our website, database organization, and other tasks.
+We welcome volunteers interested in grant writing, event planning, fundraising, marketing, photography and videography, connecting with corporate sponsors, managing our website, database organization, and other tasks.
 If you have an area of interest or specific skills you'd like to apply to the Sanctuary, please get in touch with us!
 We'd love to hear from you.

 We do occasionally have openings available on our Board of Directors.
 Should you be interested in joining our Board, please contact us using the form below.